 This is the place to be to enhance your astronomy teaching toolkit!
 Astronomy educators and outreach educators from all levels are invited to participate and submit proposals for presentations.
 The conference is being organized by a highly-respected program committee.
 Proceedings from the previous 2016 National Astronomy Teaching Summit can be ordered online (here).
 Last year's 2017 Summit Block Schedule Grid and the Meeting Program Booklet with Abstracts are available HERE.

-- Conference Registration Fee: $235 (only $145 if paid before May 15, 2017) paid online or on site (all presenters and participants must pay this nominal registration fee; there is no single day registration fee; no meals are included).
-Pay by clicking here.
+- Conference Registration Fee: Paid online or on site (all presenters and participants must pay this nominal registration fee; there is no single day registration fee; no meals are included).

-- Presentation Proposal Submission: Proposals for 20-minute presentations, 90-minute workshops & panel discussions are being considered between now and May 16, 2017 (there may be limited opportunities for late submissions).
+- Presentation Proposal Submission: When open, proposals for 20-minute presentations, 90-minute workshops & panel discussions will be considered (there may be limited opportunities for late submissions).
 Note that attendees may serve as lead author on only one proposal and all listed co-authors must pay the registration fee.
-(Priority submission deadline is May 16, 2017).
-Propose by clicking here and entering a 150-250 word description; individuals may only serve as lead author once per meeting.
+Propose by providing a 150-250 word description when the website opens; individuals may only serve as lead author once per meeting.

 Don’t’ miss this conference and a chance to improve your astronomy students’ learning!

-To receive information updates about the August 7-9, 2017 Summit at Florida Gulf Coast University on the wonderful west coast of Florida near Ft.
-Myers, please add your name and email address here:
+To receive information updates about the upcoming Astronomy Teaching Summit, please add your name and email address here: